-At Martin & Wagner, our DWI / DUI Attorney, J. Matthew Holson, is experienced in defending all types of DWI cases in MN.
+At Martin & Wagner, our DWI / DUI Attorneys, are experienced in defending all types of DWI cases in MN.
 If you or a member of your family is charged with driving while under the influence of alcohol or another substance, it is important that you speak with a criminal defense lawyer as soon as you are charged to determine the severity of your case and the options that you have.

 Depending on the level of DWI you are charged with, you could be facing severe criminal penalties and collateral consequences such as license revocation, vehicle forfeiture, license plate impoundment, and possibly jail time.